 If you want to change your situation, it is time you changed your mindset.
 Being busy does not mean you are productive.
 Working smarter for fewer hours yields better results than working harder for longer hours.

-By learning to optimize your day using these time management tips, you can get more done in less time.
+Irrespective of what problem you’re facing, you need to start making changes.
+By learning to optimize your day using these time management tips, you can get more done in less time whether you are student or a working professional.

 1. Track how you’re spending time